iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="doh.health.shield 3 reviews"/>
 </p>

+> Since, I have a terrible experience using this App. here are some pointers for all the users, and hope these helps: 1.
+Make sure to register the same Contact no. you gave during PCR test.
+Thus, it will show an error credentials.
+2. Unfortunately, if you got infected after your quarantine.
+You are required to complete 2 negative results.
+Thus, it won't turn to green.
+IMPORTANT!!!
+MAKE SURE TO UNDERGO A PCR IN DHA ONLY.
+NOT TO THE CLINIC.<br> :date: __2021-02-11 06:00:07__

+> The app is not working properly, covid 19 test report is not reflecting in my Al Hosn app, I tried to reach customer care to fix the issue more than trice today, they are just telling that it will be fix within 30 minutes each times.
+I am travelling from Dubai to Abu Dhabi and as per New rule border police will not allow me to enter Abu Dhabi until unless the report reflected in App.<br> :date: __2021-02-09 14:58:22__

+> For anyone suffering from wrong credentials issue, you need to download and install UAE Pass application, and verify the information at an approved kiosk (you can do this at the FCA happiness centers), after that and one PCR test the Al Hosn app will work.<br> :date: __2021-02-09 04:52:16__

+> Dear : Sir/Mam My vaccination finished 03/02/2021. still this app no any changes for my detailes. what is use for this app. how much day taken for this updation.please clear this matter for updation.
+Thanks : Best Regards<br> :date: __2021-02-08 07:05:10__

+> I've reinstalled it and it's still not showing my E status.<br> :date: __2021-02-06 20:31:15__

 > 2 doses of Vaccination is done.
 But more than 10 days finished but still not updated in alhosn app. message also come to my mobile regarding vaccination finish.
 Kindly update<br> :date: __2021-02-04 19:59:44__